kuusamo/docs/SSO.md

 SSO
 ===

-Kuusamo supports single sign-on, allowing users to authenticate against an external service such as your main website.
+Kuusamo supports single sign-on (SSO), allowing users to authenticate against an external service such as your main website.

 To enable SSO, use the following config variables: